RTL 7

 RTL 7 is a Dutch free-to-cable television channel that was launched as Veronica on 1 September 1995.
-RTL 7 is RTL Nederland's "men's channel" with action films, reality television about crime and professions, soccer, motorsport and talk shows about sports.
+RTL 7 is RTL Nederland's "men's channel" with action films, reality television about crime and professions, football, motorsport and talk shows about sports.
 During daytime business and financial news channel RTL Z was broadcasting on RTL 7 until RTL Nederland revamped RTL Z into a 24-hours channel on 7 September 2015.

 Officially RTL 7 along with RTL 4, RTL 5 and RTL 8 is headquartered in Hilversum, broadcasting under a Luxembourg TV license.
 This allows them to avoid more severe control by the Dutch media authorities as Luxembourg's television watchdog is less strict.
 Yorin used to be licensed in the Netherlands, but moved to Luxembourg after the RTL 7 rebrand.
 There is a 40 kW DVB-T transmitter on the Dudelange Radio Tower in Luxembourg that broadcasts the channel free-to-air, but the main audience in the Netherlands needs a subscription to a cable, satellite, IPTV, or DVB-T provider to get access.
 All providers include the channel in their base package.